 Assumption Catholic School participates for athletics in the Whatcom County League of Middle Schools.
-All extracurricular activities sponsored by the school or parish such as band, choir, afterschool clubs, scouting, etc. follow the policies developed by the school and parish for participation.
+All extracurricular activities sponsored by the school or parish such as band, choir, after-school clubs, scouting, etc. follow the policies developed by the school and parish for participation.
 Students not adhering to the policies may forfeit the privilege of participating in school/parishsponsored activities.
-This includes, but is not exclusive of prompt payment of fees, maintaining academic and behavioral standards, and safety and supervision requirements.
+This includes, but is not exclusive of prompt payment academic and behavioral standards, and safety and supervision requirements. of fees, maintainin g